translate/translate/docs/commands/poreencode.rst

 | PO directory | is a directory of existing PO files                       |
 +--------------+-----------------------------------------------------------+

-Its is best to backup files before the conversion or to perform it against CVS which prevents a potential loss of data.
+It is best to backup files before the conversion or to perform it against CVS which prevents a potential loss of data.

 .. _poreencode#operation: